vinaypathak01/WebDev/README.md

-- Responsive Watches Website Using HTML CSS & JavaScript
+- Responsive Watches Website Using HTML5 CSS3 & JavaScript
 - Smooth scrolling in each section.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.